aws-samples/super-slow-motion-video-creation-using-generative-ai-on-aws/README.md

       ![](assets/jupyterlab-space.png)

 9. Select "Open JupyterLab".
-On the JupyterLab home page, open a new terminal window and clone the git repo.
+On the JupyterLab home page, open a new terminal window by selecting "File -> New -> Terminal".
+On terminal, clone the git repo by running below command.

 ```bash
 git clone https://github.com/aws-samples/super-slow-motion-video-creation-using-generative-ai-on-aws.git